Purpose and Outline

 Standards of Clinical Care

-Due to the nature of the Telemedicine consultation (e.g. care not delivered in a traditional care setting), IMC and their registered doctors reserve the right to terminate any Telemedicine consultation should their assessment be that they are unable to deliver the appropriate standard of care to the patient.
+Due to the nature of the Telemedicine consultation (e.g. care not delivered in a traditional care setting), IMC reserve the right to terminate any Telemedicine consultation should their assessment be that they are unable to deliver the appropriate standard of care to the patient.

-Should IMC or its registered doctors assess that it is necessary to have a face-to-face evaluation/consultation with the patient before or very soon after commencement of Telemedicine services, or if the patient is advised to seek emergency care, the patient is advised to follow this advice.
+Should IMC assess that it is necessary to have a face-to-face evaluation/consultation with the patient before or very soon after commencement of Telemedicine services, or if the patient is advised to seek emergency care, the patient is advised to follow this advice.
 IMC and/or its doctors will not be responsible for the patient’s failure to do so.

 Communication with Patients and Caregivers

 IMC reserves the right to terminate any Telemedicine consultation should the IMC doctor conducting the Telemedicine consultation decide that the minimum standards for a Telemedicine consultation cannot be met.
 Such examples include, but are not limited to, poor internet connectivity, poor lighting and/or noise disruptions.

-IMC and/or its registered doctors will not be responsible for the termination of any Telemedicine consultation on the basis that the minimum standards for a Telemedicine consultation could not be met.
+IMC will not be responsible for the termination of any Telemedicine consultation on the basis that the minimum standards for a Telemedicine consultation could not be met.
 Rescheduling or postponement of the Telemedicine consultation will be arranged with the patient thereafter.

 Restriction on types of cases suitable for Telemedicine Consultations

 IMC has strict restrictions on the types of cases that it assesses to be suitable for Telemedicine consultations.
-IMC’s Telemedicine service will only be made available to patients who have been evaluated by one of IMC’s medical staff.
-Patients may be re-evaluated on a case-by-case basis to assess their continued suitability for Telemedicine consultations, at the discretion of the consulting IMC doctor.
-By agreeing to IMC’s Telemedicine Service Terms you agree that the engagement of this service is to be operated within the jurisdictions of Singapore.
+By using IMC’s Telemedicine Service Terms you agree that the engagement of this service is to be operated within the jurisdictions of Singapore.
+For liability reasons, you agree that you will not initiate any telemedicine consultations from within United States of America or Canada

 Privacy and Patient Confidentiality